codeamin-git/Artisan-Alley/README.md

 - After login user can see their profile picture and name on hover on the navbar.
 - Used react-tooltip to hover user name.

-Certainly!
-Here’s a short and clear command sequence for cloning and running your repository:

----

 ## How to Clone and Run This Repository

 1. **Clone the repository:**